 The short shuttle is a quick short burst of speed or sprint to a line and returning back to its original starting line.
 So, the emphasis is on the turn.
-Make sure your feet are properly place on the line and turn before you get to the line.
-You definitely want to ease into the lines because if you don’t, you will fall forward or you will hurt something on your knee, hips or back.
+Make sure your feet are properly placed on the line and turn before you get to the line.
+You definitely want to ease into the lines because if you don’t, you will fall forward or you will injure your knee, hips or back.

 2. Lateral Three Line Short Shuttle

 Lateral Three Line Short Shuttle

 You are starting at the middle.
 You can pick out maybe 5 or 10 yards.
 You are going from the free throw line and the baseline, half court then back to the free throw.
 You are standing in a nice athletic stance shuffling sideways and getting down low touching the line.
 You are going across to the half of the line then back to the free throw line.
 Make sure you are standing low on this, eyes up and feet parallel.
 You don’t want to hunch the back too much because you will lose power and breathing capacity once you start rounding the back.